clnair-ascm/aqpet/README.md

 ![1-s2 0-S1364815224001130-gr3](https://github.com/clnair-ascm/aqpet/assets/43085757/1c0782b2-25be-4d55-a50b-9c2903af23fe)

 Timeseries data of NO2 concentrations at monitoring sites across the UK. (a) Observed concentration; (b) Weather-normalised concentration.
-The red dashed line in each panel indicates the announcement date of the policy, the blue dashed line indicates the implement date of the policy.
+The red dashed line in each panel indicates the announcement date of the policy, the blue dashed line indicates the implementation date of the policy.

 The ASCM results can be visualised through a series of plots by using the following function: